 A resident may be subject to an eviction if he or she causes malicious damage or threatens to harm or physically harms another resident or staff member of Dawson Community College.
 A student may also be evicted from campus housing for infractions outlined in the Residence Life Handbook or Student Conduct Code.
 A resident may be evicted if the resident has failed to attend class for more than two weeks of unexcused absences as they are no longer actively in the role of student and are residing in student housing.
 Residents have the right to appeal evictions through the appeals process outlined in the Student Conduct Code if the eviction is conduct related.
+Students have five (5) days to appeal their eviction to the Dean of Student Success.
 Each student will receive notification, from the Residence Life Office stating the reason for the eviction as well as the expectations of the eviction, including date and time of effectiveness.
 Any resident evicted from campus housing may not visit the Residence Halls, for any reason, until he/she has met with a Professional Residence Life Staff Member at least one semester after the eviction to gain approval.